Deuterium: Isospin singlet state of the deuteron

 Due to the similarity in mass and nuclear properties between the proton and neutron, they are sometimes considered as two symmetric types of the same object, a nucleon.
-While only the proton has an electric charge, this is often negligible due to the weakness of the electromagnetic interaction relative to the strong nuclear interaction.
+While only the proton has electric charge, this is often negligible due to the weakness of the electromagnetic interaction relative to the strong nuclear interaction.
 The symmetry relating the proton and neutron is known as isospin and denoted I (or sometimes T).